zhangvict/Python-Meme-Generator-Project/README.md

 #Attributions

 This is one of the final projects for the Udacity intermediate python nanodegree, completed 11/2021.
-Udacity contributed basic project proposal, the raw data files, and two incomplete starter code module files, one for each of the user interfaces (command line, web).
+Udacity contributed basic project proposal, the raw data files, web interface HTML files, and two incomplete starter code module files, one for each of the user interfaces (command line, web).

 All other parts of the project, including the adaptable engine for importing texts, and the image manipulation engine,